-In his fourth season at the helm of The University of Alabama cross country and track and field program, head coach Dan Waters already has made an undeniable impact on the Tide.
+In his fifth season at the helm of The University of Alabama cross country and track and field program, head coach Dan Waters has made an undeniable impact on the Tide.
 Waters has unified and transformed the program and made it one of the nation’s most improved overall teams.

 Since taking over the program in June of 2011, Waters has completely remade the Alabama program.
-A multi-million dollar facelift of the Sam Bailey Track Stadium completely changed the functionality and capabilities of the facility.
-Those facility improvements are an outward reflection of the overhaul that has occurred within the team.
+A multi-million dollar facelift of the Sam Bailey Track Stadium dramatically changed the functionality and capabilities of the facility.
+Those improvements are an outward reflection of the overhaul that has occurred within the team.
 In four years with Waters as head coach of the Crimson Tide, Alabama has developed into a complete program featuring top student-athletes in all disciplines.

 In 2013, the Crimson Tide cross country team produced its highest finish in the women's NCAA South Region Championships since 1987, a third-place finish largely on the efforts of all-Region performers Katelyn Greenleaf and Meropi Panagiotou.
 That outing was repeated in 2014, as the women took third at both the NCAA South Region and SEC Championships, with Greenleaf once again earning all-Region honors, along with Hannah Waggoner.
-The Crimson Tide men also continued to progress, posting competitive finishes at the SEC and Region meets during a year in which an influx of new talent melded into a competitive unit.
+The Crimson Tide men have continued to progress, posting competitive finishes at the SEC and region meets while building a more experienced and veteran roster.

-Waters has led the Crimson Tide to its highest NCAA indoor and outdoor track & field team finishes in the past 30 years in both of the last two seasons and produced four individual NCAA titles (by three student-athletes).
-The Alabama men's team has posted consecutive top-20 finishes at the NCAA Outdoor Championships each of the last two seasons, with the women's team posting its highest team finishes in 20 years at the 2014 NCAA indoor and outdoor championships.
+Waters led the Crimson Tide to its highest NCAA indoor and outdoor track & field team finishes in the past 30 years in 2014.
+The Alabama men's team posted consecutive top-20 finishes at the NCAA Outdoor Championships in 2013 and 2014, with the women's team posting its highest team finishes in 20 years at the 2014 NCAA indoor and outdoor championships.

-Eight members of the men’s team and six from the women’s squad earned All-America honors by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) for their performances during the 2014 outdoor season.
-Ten student-athletes who competed at the 2014 NCAA Division I Indoor Track & Field Championships earned All-America honors, earning 11 All-America citations overall.
+Nine members of the men’s team and eight from the women’s squad earned All-America honors by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) for their performances during the 2015 outdoor season.